jbossdemocentral/fuse-introlab/lab02/README.md

 #### Step 4: Test APIcast

-1. Test that APIcast authorizes a valid call to your API, by executing a curl command with your valid *user_key* to the *hostname* that you configured in the previous step:
+1. Test that APIcast authorizes a valid call to your API, by executing a curl command with your valid developer's `user_key` to the `hostname` that you configured in the previous step:

     ```
     curl -i "http://customer-api-staging.<OPENSHIFT-SERVER-IP>.nip.io:80/myfuselab/customer/all?user_key=YOUR_USER_KEY" --insecure